SS Daniel J. Morrell: Emergency response

 The survey of the wreck found the shipwreck in 220 ft of water with the two sections 5 mi apart.
+The clock on the stern was stopped at 3:28, indicating that the rear of the ship had travelled for almost 90 minutes on its own before sinking.

+Aftermath

-Edward Y. Townsend, after having escaped the same fate as her sister, had been discovered as having a large crack in her deck that grew worse from the same storm; she was declared a total loss and was docked for almost two years.
+Damaged irreparably in the same storm, Edward Y. Townsend, after having escaped the same fate as her sister, was discovered to have a large crack in her deck that grew worse; she was declared a total loss and was docked for almost two years.
+She was deemed unseaworthy, and laid up in Sault Ste.
+Marie, Michigan.
 Plans were made to tow the vessel to Europe to be scrapped.
 On her way during tow, she was caught in a strong storm on 7 October 1968, off Newfoundland and snapped in two, foundering in the general vicinity that Titanic had sunk.
-The German saltie Nordmeer, which had grounded at Thunder Bay Island Shoal on 19 November, was declared a total loss after the additional damage to its bottom caused by the storm.
+The West German saltie Nordmeer, which had grounded at Thunder Bay Island Shoal on 19 November 1966, was declared a total loss after the additional damage to its bottom caused by the storm.

 The destructive force of the November seas and wind were an important factor in this loss, as it has been in many similar incidents on the Great Lakes.
 The Coast Guard investigation of the sinking of Daniel J. Morrell concluded that she broke in half due to the brittle steel used in her hull which was a "common problem" in ships built before 1948.